 From 2000 to 2006, her column, focusing on the historical backdrop to current events appeared in the Orlando Sentinel and went out over the Knight Ridder wire.

 In 2000-2001, she was the Associate Online Editor of sun-herald.com, the Charlotte Sun-Herald electronic edition.
+She was also the editor of a comic serialized novel Gone With The Gator, created with twenty chapters from writers on the paper.

 She has published in New York Times, the NYT Book Review, the Orlando Sentinel, the San Francisco Chronicle, the San Francisco Examiner, the San Jose Mercury-News, the Los Angeles Times and the Chicago Tribune.
 She was a contributing editor of the magazine New Asia Review.
 She wrote theater reviews for the Village Voice and was the editor of Preview, the magazine of the American Conservatory Theater of San Francisco in the 1980s.